How to Add Tags and Categories to WordPress Pages

 Follow along with this guide and I'll show you how to organize your WordPress Pages.

-Editing the Categories Taxonomy in WordPress
+Edit the Categories area in TaxoPress

-Click the “Post Types” tab and then check the box for “Pages”.
+• Click the “Post Types” tab and then check the box for “Pages”.
 If you also check the box “Show content from all post types on archive page”, your Posts and Pages will be both shown together on the archive pages.

-Check your admin menu, and you can now see that “Categories” are available under “Pages”:
+• Check your admin menu, and you can now see that “Categories” are available under “Pages”:

-When you are editing a Page, you can now see the “Categories” box in the right sidebar.
+• When you are editing a Page, you can now see the “Categories” box in the right sidebar.

 You will also be able to add and remove Categories using the “Quick Edit” and “Bulk Edit” features.
 This option can be enabled or disabled back inside the “Taxonomies” area.